RusticPotatoes/GEPrediction-OSRS/README.md

 3. You should see the .h5 model file created in the models folder along with features.txt file in the models/features folder

 ### Applying the created models
-1. Make sure you have the latest data stored in data/rsbuddy or change the path of DATA_FOLDER in line 101 of application.py
+1. Make sure you have the latest item list, change the list of items in the main() function in line 98 of application.py
 2. Change the items_to_predict array in the main() function to match the models you created/have.
 3. Then, run:
 ```